 The Michigan State University showed people who owned and walked their dogs were 34 percent more likely to meet federal benchmarks on physical activity.
-The study also showed people who walked their dogs generally walked about an hour longer per week than people who owned dogs but did not walk them.
+The study also showed that people who walked their dogs generally walked about an hour longer per week than those who owned dogs but did not walk them.

 Dogs make owners more social